Bull Allen (rugby union): Wellington Hurricanes & Central Vikings

 In 1996 Rugby Football became professional in New Zealand with the formation of the Super 12 involving teams from New Zealand, Australia and South Africa.
-Allen was appointed captain of the Wellington Hurricanes team, and led them in New Zealand's first ever professional rugby football match.
+Allen was appointed the inaugural captain of the Wellington Hurricanes team, and led them in New Zealand's first ever professional rugby football match.
 He made a test match appearance as a substitute against Scotland that season, and toured South Africa with the first All Black team to win a test match series against South Africa on their turf.
 The same weekend that the series was sealed, while Allen was in South Africa, Taranaki won the prestigious Ranfurly Shield in a victory over Auckland.
 However Allen's perceived lack of enthusiasm when put on the spot in an impromptu interview led to some bad feeling among some Taranaki supporters, and upon returning Allen did not resume the captaincy from Andy Slater.
 The end-of-year 80–34 defeat at the hands of Otago proved to be Allen's final appearance in the amber and black jersey after 110 games for the province.

 The following year "Bull" joined the newly created Central Vikings team, which was a merger of the Manawatu and Hawkes Bay unions under Hurricanes coach Frank Oliver, in an attempt to form a more competitive team that could foot it in first division.
-Allen was named captain, but couldn't add a third second division victory to the two he'd won for Taranaki.
+Allen was named captain, but could not add a third second division victory to the two he'd won for Taranaki.
 He made four test match appearances in the New Zealand season as substitute against Argentina, South Africa and Australia, scoring his only test match try against Argentina.
 Selected for his second All Black tour of the UK, Allen made an appearance as substitute against Wales, and was selected for the starting line-up for the final match against England.
 This is commonly considered to have been the peak of Allen's rugby career.
 In 1998 Allen was devastated by a serious back injury when he was diagnosed with a prolapsed disc in his back.
 At the same time Allen recognised the priority of family life and decided to retire altogether from the game after playing 19 games and 8 test matches for the All Blacks and scoring two tries.